dereuromark/cakephp-upgrade/README.md

 - fix some more ESTRICT errors
 - apply missing configuration for new features

-AND everything else that is meticulously documented in the migration guides:
+AND everything else that is not yet covered and meticulously documented in the migration guides:

 - http://book.cakephp.org/2.0/en/appendices/2-0-migration-guide.html
 - http://book.cakephp.org/2.0/en/appendices/2-1-migration-guide.html